 - thaw it slowly in the refrigerator or at room temperature.

 - for a quick thaw, place it in a container of warm water or run under warm tap water.
 Make sure the water doesn’t cover the lid.

 - do not microwave the milk.
 It removes the immune benefits and creates hot spots.

 Are you breastfeeding and thinking about giving formula as well?

 Giving formula to your breastfed baby when not required can decrease your milk supply.

-One reason women give formula is because they think they do not have enough breast milk.
-In fact, most women will make the amount their baby needs.
+One reason parents give formula is because they think they do not have enough breastmilk.
+In fact, most parents will make the amount their baby needs.
 Breastfeeding early and often is the key.